JorgeCastilloPrz/ArrowAndroidSamples/README.md

 # How to import it

-The library being used here to fetch super heroes is the [MarvelApiClientAndroid](https://github.com/Karumi/MarvelApiClientAndroid) from [Karumi](https://github.com/Karumi).
+The library being used here to fetch super newsItems is the [MarvelApiClientAndroid](https://github.com/Karumi/MarvelApiClientAndroid) from [Karumi](https://github.com/Karumi).
 Since it's targeting the real [Marvel API](https://developer.marvel.com/), you will need to add `marvelPublicKey=your_public_key` and `marvelPrivateKey=your_private_key` to your home `gradle.properties` to be able to compile or run it.
 You can also add them by command line: